SensorsINI/v2e/README.md

                         slowmotion_factor=2, it means that each input frame represents (1/10)s/2=50ms. (default: 1.0) --start_time START_TIME
-                        Start at this time in seconds in video. (default:
+                        Start at this time in seconds in video.
+Use None to start at beginning of source video. (default: None) --stop_time STOP_TIME
-                        None)
-  --stop_time STOP_TIME
-                        Stop at this time in seconds in video. (default: None)
+                        Stop at this time in seconds in video.
+Use None to end at end of source video. (default: None)
 Output: DVS video:
+  --dvs_exposure DVS_EXPOSURE [DVS_EXPOSURE ...]
+                        Mode to finish DVS frame event integration: duration
+                        time: Use fixed accumulation time in seconds, e.g.
+                        -dvs_exposure duration .005; count n: Count n events per frame, -dvs_exposure count 5000; area_event N M:
+                        frame ends when any area of M x M pixels fills with N events, -dvs_exposure area_count 500 64 (default:
+                        ('duration', '0.01'))
   --dvs_vid DVS_VID     Output DVS events as AVI video at frame_rate.
                         (default: dvs-video.avi)
   --dvs_vid_full_scale DVS_VID_FULL_SCALE
-                        Set full scale event count histogram count for DVS videos to be this many ON or OFF events for full white or black. (default: 2) --output_height OUTPUT_HEIGHT
+                        Set full scale event count histogram count for DVS videos to be this many ON or OFF events for full white or black. (default: 2)
-                        Height of output DVS data in pixels.
-If None, same as input video. (default: None) --output_width OUTPUT_WIDTH
-                        Width of output DVS data in pixels.
-If None, same as input video. (default: None) --dvs_exposure DVS_EXPOSURE [DVS_EXPOSURE ...]
-                        Mode to finish DVS event integration: duration time: accumulation time in seconds; count n: count n events per frame; area_event N M: frame ends when any area of M x M pixels fills with N events (default: None)
 Output: DVS events:
   --dvs_h5 DVS_H5       Output DVS events as hdf5 event database. (default:
                         None)